When you look at the map of the North Island there is a huge wilderness area East of the desert road all the way out to Hawkes Bay.

 The tops sections in the western Kawekas are a nice mix of greywacke and alpine scrub.

-Finally the barren loose rock of the Kawekas range that looks like another planet.
+Finally we reached the barren loose rock of the Kawekas range, it looks like another planet.
 In between are the beautiful beach forest trails lined with pretty moss verges.

 The only people we saw from Waipakihi hut to the end were a Dad and his sons who had helicoptered in to do some hunting.
 We ran lots of the ridges and had our breath taken away by the views.